 The hubby has been locked since late 2016, and I recently started my loc journey in June 2018.
 As you can see the hubby is at about shoulder length, and I’m rocking a layered bob.

 I started both of our locs off using the finger coil method.
 At the time I did not really know any other way than two-strand twists.
 There are actually seven ways to start: two strand twists, braids, finger coils, backcombing, interlocking/sisterlocks, loc extensions, and free form.
-The hubby’s hair is really soft, and he didn’t care for the way his starter locs look (presentation wise), so we started over two weeks later with the finger coil method.
+The hubby’s hair is really soft, and he didn’t care for the way his starter locs look (presentation wise) with two strand twists, so we started over two weeks later with the finger coil method.
 With me, I chose the finger coil method for deception.
 Haha!
 Do not judge me.
 With the Air Force Dress & Appearance update, I did not let the ink dry before my hair was locked.
 Ha!
-To make sure the change went through the proper routing process, I chose the finger coil method because of the slow process of the locking method.
+I knew it would take some time before the change was approved, so I chose the finger coil method because of the slow process of the locking method.

 finger coil method